ZhangShaobo9527/ZhangShaobo.Templates/README.md

 1. no implicit using as default
 2. `Program` and `Main` as the old way
-3. for web apps, just create a blank project
+3. for web apps, just create a blank project, no jQuery, no Bootstrap or any other js/css libraries
 4. add scripts like `Build.ps1`, `Clean.ps1` and `Start.ps1` for convenience.

 # templates